Linda-Kasubi/htb-files/README.md

-# htb-files
+# htb-file
-This file is the one i have used
+This file is the one I have used for the Debug Challenge